hoast/hoast/CONTRIBUTING.md

 ## Philosophy

 The organizations philosophy is to provide a simple yet expansive toolkit done through a modular approach preferably using minimal libraries.
-We hope the achieve a simple to use and easy to maintain solution.
+We hope to achieve a simple to use and easy to maintain solution.

 ## Issues